saejong-jang-by/CICD_manual/cicd_pipeline_manual.md

 - name has to be appspec.yml
 - appspec.yml has to be located in root of the project

-## create repo and push the project
+## Create repo and push the project

 - create git repository and push maven or gradle project